-Ray Maw (Deputy Chair) – Ray grew up on a farm near Southbridge and has worked with many of the land owners within the catchment of Te Waihora/Lake Ellesmere.
+Ray Maw (Chairman) – Ray grew up on a farm near Southbridge and has worked with many of the land owners within the catchment of Te Waihora/Lake Ellesmere.
 He was closely involved with the formation of the Trust, acted in a liaison role between the Trust and Environment Canterbury until 2009 and served as its second Treasurer.
 Now being self-employed enables Ray to reconnect with furthering community driven initiatives aimed at improving the health and biodiversity values of the lake

 Grant Bonniface (Treasurer) – Grant’s family have been involved with the Lake and surrounds for over 100 years.
 His family farm borders the Lake between the LII and Selwyn Rivers and they have a bach at Selwyn Huts.
 Much of Grant’s childhood was spent at the Selwyn Huts accessing the Lake and its tributary rivers for fishing, shooting, swimming and boating.
 He has continued to have an interest in the intrinsic values associated with the Lake environment.
 This interest has led Grant to commence plantings along the Lake margin.